 Xylitol as a sweetener is not the same.
 Tt has lots of benefits.
 Study after study with children showed that xylitol prevented tooth decay.
 But data also revealed that the children in studies using xylitol chewing gum were not only having less cavities, but also getting 42% fewer ear infections.
 (British Medical Journal Nov.
 1996)

-A doctor in the Hale Centre, Texas, was frustrated with giving infants anti-biotics to cure ear infections.
+A doctor in the Hale Centre, Texas, became frustrated giving infants anti-biotics to cure ear infections.
 Dr Jones fully understood that the overuse of antibiotics damaged the microbiome (gut bacteria) of the children.
 This helped the bacteria to become resistant.
 Dr Jones knew that ear infections started in the nose.
 He began preparing a saline spray with xylitol.
 The results were astonishing.
 They had a 92% decrease in ear infections.
 He started using the spray on adults with sinus infections and had similar results.

 Most people who have frequent chronic infections also have other respiratory issues, allergies, asthma etc. They too reported back that after using the spray the other issues were much more manageable.